GSA-TTS/identity-idva-gdrive/README.md

 # IDVA GDrive Microservice
-The IDVA Token microservice is a Python Flask application that exposes an API for generating and validating simple tokens.
+The IDVA GDrive microservice is a Python Fast API application that interfaces IDVA applications to the Google Drive API.

-Tokens are at default valid for 7 days and have 1 use.
-Time and uses can be adjusted when registering a token.

 ## Building Locally